flashbots/suave-specs/specs/rigil/suave-chain.md

 1. Standard (legacy) Ethereum transaction
 2. `ConfidentialComputeRequest`

 Standard transactions are used to transfer SUAVE-ETH and deploy smart contracts to SUAVE chain.
 ConfidentialComputeRequests are a new [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) message type, used to interact with SUAVE smart contracts.
-Note that 'ConfidentialComputeRequests' are not classified as 'transactions' imply changes to the state of a database/blockchain.
+Note that 'ConfidentialComputeRequests' are **not** classified as 'transactions' since 'transaction' implies changes to the state of a database/blockchain.
 Kettles do not provide persistent storage guarantees and are instead intended to convert inputs to outputs (like transactions targeted at blockchains).

 All transactions are encoded with the [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) RLP-encoding scheme (with [EIP-2930](https://eips.ethereum.org/EIPS/eip-2930) allowed), but `ConfidentialComputeRequest` takes on a special signature scheme that deviates slightly from the traditional method.